 \section{Selmer complexes}

 We introduce in the present section the algebraic counterparts of the ($p$-adic) analytic objects we have discussed in \S\ref{section_2_L_functions}.
-These will be used to formulate (and resolve) the factorization problem for algebraic $p$-adic $L$-functions.
-We note that our approach (that will incorporate the ETNC\footnote{abbrv.
-Equivariant Tamagawa Number Conjecture.} philosophy) will also shed light also on the analytic counterparts.
+These will be used to formulate (and resolve) the factorisation problem for algebraic $p$-adic $L$-functions.
+We note that our approach (that incorporates the ETNC\footnote{abbrv.
+Equivariant Tamagawa Number Conjecture.} philosophy) also sheds light on the analytic counterparts.